SHORTLIST

 Day 3: Chetumal

 On your final morning in Playa del Carmen, maybe take an early morning stroll to the beach and dip your ts in the sand or simply let the world pass you by with a coffee at a local cafe.
 Then head to your next stop in Bacalar – said to be the first settlement of the Itza tribe, who would go on to create Chichen Itza.
-Here you’ll have an included lunch and the chance to relax at the Lake of Seven Colours – thanks to the various stunning shades of blue it adopts throughout the day.
+Here, you’ll have an included lunch and the chance to relax at the Lake of Seven Colours – thanks to the various stunning shades of blue it adopts throughout the day.
 If you’d like, you could also hop onboard a boat tour of the lake.
-Then continue on to Chetumal – a quiet city close to the border of Belize, this place makes for the perfect stop before tomorrow’s adventure to Caye Caulker.
+Then continue to Chetumal – a quiet city close to the border of Belize, this place makes for the perfect stop before tomorrow’s adventure to Caye Caulker.

 Day 4: Caye Caulker